Reactish-State

 };

-The component will re-render when states or selectors have changed.
-No provider or context are needed!
+The component will re-render when states or selectors change.
+No provider or context is needed!

 Try a sandbox demo!